|Grasses by Natubico, Wikimedia Commons|

 "Feeling, noticing," he said.
 He turned up a fist-sized lump of dirt.
-"Just lost in thought."
+"Lost in thought."

-"Were you considering planting the alfalfa and onion grass around the entire border of the garden?"
+"Was it about planting the alfalfa and onion grass around the entire border of the garden?"
 She pushed her toe up against the edge of the turned ground.
-"You said they would serve to keep away pests and then we'd eat them.
+"You said they would keep away pests and then we'd eat them.
 Or were you thinking of something else?"